ghga-de/milestones-docs/48-kori-bustard/technical_specification.md

 _**Authentication**_

-> It needs to be determined whether the Data Steward here is Central or Local

 > **IVA**, or **Independent Verification Address**, refers to some physical or digital
 > address, such as a mailing address or phone number, and is used to issue a code for
 > authentication.